MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/navigation-options-for-sharepoint-online.md

         }
     };

-    // ByHierarchy method breaks the sorting in chrome and firefix
+    // ByHierarchy method breaks the sorting in chrome and firefox
     // we need to resort  as ascending self.sortObjectsInArray2 = function (a, b) {
         if (a.item.Title() > b.item.Title())